mozilla-services/socorro/docs/dev.rst

    $ make test

-That runs the ``/app/docker/run_test.sh`` script in the webapp container using test configuration.
+That runs the ``/app/bin/test.sh`` script in the test container using test configuration.

 To run specific tests or specify arguments, you'll want to start a shell in the test container: